While Republicans battle, Obama never far away in Iowa

 DES MOINES, Iowa While Republican presidential candidates dominate headlines in Iowa with their caucus quest, President Barack Obama's Democrats have quietly built a massive organizational structure to round up voters and win the state in November's general election.

-Thousands of Democratic volunteers have mobilized across Iowa to garner support for Obama, who used the state as his launching pad for a White House victory four years ago.
+Thousands of Democratic volunteers have mobilized across Iowa to win support for Obama, who used the state as his launching pad for a White House victory four years ago.

 Iowa is considered a battleground state that could swing to either side, and Republican candidates have been wooing voters one-on-one here for months if not years, generating media coverage and public attention for their cause.